duckysmacky/win-tools/README.md

 | -q     | Don't print file names
 | -n     | Number of lines from top to print
 | -c     | Number of bytes to print

 [Source](https://www.geeksforgeeks.org/head-command-linux-examples/)

 ## Known Issues

+- Memory leaks 💀
 - Trying to `ls -R` or `grep` in a really big directory crashes the program
 - Trying to `ls -R` the `.git` directory crashes the program

 If you find any other bugs please submit them [here](https://github.com/duckysmacky/win-tools/issues).
-It would mean world to me, if I can release these tools without any bugs!